nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Returns all tasks that contain `Dory` or `Nemo`

 #### Deleting a task : `delete`
-Deletes the specified task from the task list.
+Deletes the specified task from the task list.<br>
 Format: `delete INDEX`

 > Deletes the task at the specified `INDEX`.